-- 14. The Guide is split into the following Chapters: - a.
-I. Introduction - b.
-II.
-Fundamentals of an Investigation - c.
-III.
-Legal Framework of an Investigation - d.
+- d.
 IV.
 Conducting the Investigation - e.
 V. Report Writing - f.
 VI.
 Preparing for the Safeguarding or Appeal Panel - g.
 VII.
-Self-Care Guidance - 15.
+Self-Care Guidance - 14.
 At the end are three appendices, namely: - a.
 Appendix A Glossary of Terms - b.
 Appendix B a more detailed consideration of the legal framework for safeguarding investigations in sport. - c.
-Appendix C a collection of pro forma documents for you to use in any investigation, should you need or find them helpful. - 16.
+Appendix C a collection of pro forma documents for you to use in any investigation, should you need or find them helpful. - 15.
 We know that safeguarding is not glamorous.
 It is not well resourced.
 The work can be demanding, emotional, sensitive, unpopular, difficult and unheralded.
 Safeguarding personnel tend to be serious, industrious and dedicated individuals doing their best in difficult circumstances.
 Investigating a case without the advantages enjoyed by statutory agencies such as the police, can be (at best) challenging.
 This Guide aims to help you.
 The Guide also informs the commissioning NGB of the steps necessary to investigate properly and effectively.
-The challenges are identified as well as solutions suggested. - 17.
+The challenges are identified as well as solutions suggested. - 16.
 Solely for ease for reference, where we have needed to use a gender specific pronoun, we have used the masculine.